thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-5.md

 * TOC
 {:toc}

-One of the most important ThingsBoard features is the ability to create end-user dashboards.
+One of the most important features of ThingsBoard is the ability to create dashboards for end users.
-Each end user will only see their own devices and data, enjoying all the benefits of working with their personalized dashboard.
-They will not see devices or any other data belonging to other customers.
+Your customers should have access only to their own premises, devices, and data that you have granted them access to while enjoying all the benefits of working with their personalized dashboard.
+At the same time, they should not have access to information about premises, devices, or any other data belonging to other customers.
-As an administrator, you will always retain the access to edit and modify your dashboard.
+As an administrator, you will always have access to edit and modify your dashboard.

 There are two ways a Tenant Administrator can grant a Customer access to a specific entity (such as a Device, Dashboard, Asset, etc.):

 - Assign ownership: This option makes the customer the sole user able to access the specific entity and its data;
 - Share the entity: Useful for allowing multiple customers to access the same entity.

-In the previous lesson, we added separate states for each device and configured them to display telemetry data.
+We're continuing to enhance our dashboard.
+In the last lesson, we set up alarm rules for the Indoor Air Quality sensor and added a widget to manage alarms.
+If you haven’t completed that lesson yet, I suggest going through it first.

 <br>
 <p><a href="/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4/" class="n-button add-device">Lesson 4: Alarm management</a></p>